donotbreeze/SCorrNet/README.md

 - numpy==1.23.5
 - CUDA==11.1

+## Weight

+The weight is being uploaded to Google Drive and the link will be given later.

 ## Datasets

 Self-built dataset:

-The Self-built dataset link will be given later.
+The self-built dataset is being uploaded to Google Drive and the link will be given later.

 DeepDIC dataset: